-Here are the latest PHP recommendations as of February 2017
+Here are the latest PHP recommendations as of July 2022

-Version 7.0 or Higher
+Version 7.4 or Higher

-Drupal 7 – Version 5.4 or Higher
+Drupal 9 – Version 8.0 or Higher

-Version 5.6 or 7.0 and Above
+Version 8.0 and Above

-Web Hosting Company Highest PHP Versions as of February 2017
+Web Hosting Company Highest PHP Versions as of July 2022

 |Web Host||PHP Version|

 |Web Hosting Hub||8.1|

-It’s important here to note that although it’s usually preferable to have a higher version of PHP and utilization of suPHP, there are exceptions.
+It’s important here to note that although it’s usually preferable to have a higher version of PHP, there are exceptions.
 For example, in some situations, there could be a compatibility issue with a higher version.

 For content management system developers and users, the key is to make sure you know exactly which PHP versions your web host is offering and their utilization methods.
 That way, you’ll be less likely to run into any unpleasant surprises down the road.